 Unionized employees are treated differently than non-unionized employees.
 Unionized employees must proceed through the grievance and arbitration procedures set out in their collective agreement.

 Your employer may be justified in dismissing you without notice if:

 - you repeatedly or in some serious way failed to do your job properly, or

-- you have acted in a way that makes it clear to your employer that you no longer wish to work for the company.
+- you have acted in a way that makes it clear to your employer that you no longer wish to work for the employer.

 - You may do something so bad that it ends the employment relationship immediately.
 This includes some incidents of theft, being drunk on the job, destruction of property, complete disregard for the safety of others, wilful disobedience, insolence and insubordination.

 - There may be a series of smaller incidents, none of which by themselves would be reason to dismiss you without notice, but which, when taken together, show that you are unwilling or unable to fulfill your responsibilities.
 Your employer is generally expected to try to fix the problem in other ways before dismissing you without notice.
 This includes giving you warnings, reprimands, and suspensions in a progressive series of steps up to dismissal.

 Contact Labour Standards or a lawyer if you have been dismissed without notice.

 Can I be fired without notice if my employer sells the business?